Whiley/RFCs/text/0000-subtyping.md

      return (nat) -x
 ```

+Type checking of casts requires a _non-strict_ subtyping operator
-Casting is used to indicate an unchecked property requires
+(i.e. one which operates on the underlying type).
+Casting is used to
-verification to be type safe.
-Casting may also be used to signal
+indicate an unchecked property requires verification to be type safe.
-certain coercions are required (e.g. from one function type to
+Casting may also be used to signal certain coercions are required
-another, or from a closed record to an open record).
+(e.g. from one function type to another, or from a closed record to an
+open record).

 ### Runtime Type Tests